DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/21_enhanced_impossible_species.md

 This scientific discovery provides a stunning new lens through which to view our mythological framework.
 The two populations represent the two core components of the human experiment: the terrestrial and the transcendent.

 Within this functional mythology, the *Homo heidelbergensis* lineage was the chosen vessel for intervention.
-It was this population that experienced the severe bottleneck between 800,000 and 900,000 years ago, a near-extinction event that reduced their breeding numbers to just over a thousand individuals.
-This was no random climate catastrophe.
-It was a deliberately managed event, creating the perfect crucible for genetic engineering.
+Recent genetic evidence points to a gradual population reduction between 150,000 and 130,000 years ago, likely related to the severe glacial period known as Marine Isotope Stage 6 (MIS 6).
+This wasn't a catastrophic crash but a structured decline that created optimal conditions for genetic modification—small, isolated populations that could be systematically enhanced without detection.

 The older generation of beings—what mythology remembers as the Titans—isolated this small, vulnerable group.
 Into this malleable gene pool, they introduced their preparatory modifications—not a full transformation, but the essential "receiver" code that would make later activation possible.
 This was the installation of the genetic lock system.

 For hundreds of thousands of years, this modified lineage developed in parallel with its more populous cousins, the *Homo erectus*.
 Then, around 300,000 years ago, the next phase of the experiment began.
 The two populations were guided to merge, blending the robust, earth-adapted genetics of *erectus* with the divinely-encoded potential of the modified *heidelbergensis* line.

 **This merger explains the mystery of human neoteny.** The Titans' initial modifications established the basic domestication template—flattened faces, reduced aggression, enhanced social bonding.
 But it was the Anunnaki refinement that created our extreme baby-faced appearance.
 Why?
 Because juvenile features trigger caregiving responses and reduce threat perception.
 A species with baby-like faces is simultaneously more appealing and more manageable—perfect for beings who needed cooperative workers, not independent warriors.

+**The timing of this merger is crucial.** Recent genetic evidence shows that any significant population changes occurred much earlier than previously thought—during the severe glacial period around 150,000-130,000 years ago, not from later catastrophic events.
+This earlier timeline fits perfectly with the gradual, sophisticated approach the Titans would have used: working with natural population fragmentation during ice ages to modify isolated groups without detection.

 ---